glowform/intro_python_sql_2024/README.md

 ## Requirements and grading
 - Project and presentation (60%)
 - Written test (40%)
+To pass the course you need at least 60% total AND at least 20.5%(51%) from the test.

 ## Deadlines
 - Project proposal: XXX October - choose the topic and and members of your team (3 people), send via email.